Barrister: Justification for a split profession

-A detailed examination of the justifications for a split legal profession and of the arguments in favor of a fused profession can be found in English solicitor Peter Reeve's 1986 book, Are Two Legal Professions Necessary?

 Regulation

-Barristers are regulated by the Bar for the jurisdiction where they practise, and in some countries, by the Inn of Court to which they belong.
+Barristers are regulated by the Bar for the jurisdiction where they practice, and in some countries, by the Inn of Court to which they belong.
 In some countries, there is external regulation.

 Inns of Court, where they exist, regulate admission to the profession.
-Inns of Court are independent societies that are titularly responsible for the training, admission (calling), and discipline of barristers.
-Where they exist, a person may only be called to the Bar by an Inn, of which they must first be a member.
-In fact, historically, call to and success at the Bar, to a large degree, depended upon social connections made early in life.
+Inns of Court are independent societies that are responsible for the training, admission, and discipline of barristers.
+Where they exist, a person may only be called to the bar by an Inn, of which they must be a member.
+Historically, call to and success at the bar, to a large degree, depended upon social connections made early in life.

-A Bar collectively describes all members of the profession of barrister within a given jurisdiction.
-While as a minimum the Bar is an association embracing all its members, it is usually the case, either de facto or de jure, that the Bar is invested with regulatory powers over the manner in which barristers practise.
+A bar collectively describes all members of the profession of barrister within a given jurisdiction.
+While as a minimum the bar is an association embracing all its members, it is usually the case, either de facto or de jure, that the bar is invested with regulatory powers over the manner in which barristers practice.

 Barristers around the world

-In the common law tradition, the respective roles of a lawyer – that is as legal adviser and advocate – were formally split into two separate, regulated sub-professions, the other being the office of solicitor.
-Historically, the distinction was absolute, but in the modern legal age, some countries that had a split legal profession now have a fused profession – anyone entitled to practise as a barrister may also practise as a solicitor, and vice versa; and alternatively – as a chartered legal executive.

-In practice, the distinction may be non-existent, minor, or marked, depending on the jurisdiction.
+In the common law tradition, the respective roles of a lawyer, as legal adviser and advocate, were formally split into two separate, regulated sub-professions.
+Historically, the distinction was absolute, but in the modern age, some countries that had a split legal profession now have a fused profession.
+In practice, the distinction in split jurisdictions may be minor, or marked.
 In some jurisdictions, such as Australia, Scotland and Ireland, there is little overlap.